 Oov: What motivates you to be a leader in your niche?

 Keira: The need.
 I advocate the potential use of cannabis as an alternative medicine while pregnant or breastfeeding.
 I feel like I am in a place where I can focus on streamlining the information and answering questions women have on the topic.
 There aren’t many sources to go to and most women are scared to even consider an alternative in fear of legal repercussions or Child Protective Services involvement.
-I wish to create a safe, reliable (to some extent), and educational resource for women to utilize during a very life changing, vulnerable, and precious point in their lives.
+I wish to create a safe, reliable (to some extent), an educational resource for women to utilize during a very life-changing, vulnerable, and precious point in their lives.

 Oov: What advice would you give to a friend wanting to break into the industry?